Skip to main content

 When the Car Insurance Settlement Offer is Too Low

-Analyze the Offer
+Analyze the First Offer

-An insurance adjuster's offer will be based on many elements of your claim.
-A low settlement offer might be due to a number of possible issues.
-The insurer may not have all of the information about your injuries or property damage.
-They might feel that they have a good chance of winning a court case because of the circumstances surrounding your accident, or because there is evidence of your contributory negligence.
-A low initial settlement offer may also be a simple negotiating tactic, but a close look at the information that has already been sent to the insurer may help you better understand the insurance adjuster's position and improve your chances of negotiating or winning a higher amount.
-It can be wise to review your written response with an attorney to insure that you don't unwittingly harm your claim with the statements you provide.
+An insurance adjuster's offer is based on many elements of your claim.
+A low settlement offer might be due to many possible issues.
+The insurer may not have all the information about your injuries, medical bills, or property damage.
+They might feel they have a good chance of winning a court case because of the circumstances surrounding your accident.
+There could be evidence of contributory negligence on your part.

 Send a Written Response

-A written response to an offer can be used to better develop your claim and request information about the insurer's reasoning in setting a settlement offer.
-If insufficient documentation is the issue and there is better information available, such as additional bills for treatment or repair estimates, it can be submitted in your reply.
-A written response is also an opportunity to develop the emotional and psychological aspects of your claim, which do not typically receive much attention in initial demand letters.
-Providing information about the negative impacts of your injury, such as the loss of consortium with your spouse, lost work, pain and suffering are difficult to quantify and may have been overlooked or undervalued in the insurance company's initial assessment.
+A written response is an opportunity to develop the emotional and psychological aspects of your car accident claim.
+This typically doesn't receive much attention in initial demand letters.
+The negative impacts of your accident injuries, such as the loss of consortium with your spouse, lost work, and pain and suffering are difficult to quantify.
+The insurance company's initial assessment and insurance policy undervalues non-economic damages.

 Make a Counteroffer